Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we present a novel semi-supervised learning method for medical image segmentation.
-The whole framework is trained with a weighted combination of the supervised loss and the unsupervised loss.
-Specifically, we introduce a transformation consistent self-ensembling model for the segmentation task, which enhances the regularization effects to utilize the unlabeled data and can be easily applied on 2D and 3D networks.
-Comprehensive experimental analysis on three medical imaging datasets, \ie, skin lesion dataset, retinal image dataset and liver CT dataset, demonstrated the effectiveness of our method.
-Our method is general enough and can be widely used in other semi-supervised medical image analysis problems.
-Further works include investigating other domain adaptation techniques to enhance the effectiveness of our semi-supervised learning methods.
+\reviseagain{This paper presents a novel and effective transformation-consistent self-ensembling semi-supervised method for medical image segmentation.
+The whole framework is trained with a teacher-student scheme and optimized by a weighted combination of supervised and unsupervised losses.} To achieve this, we introduce a transformation-consistent self-ensembling model for the segmentation task, enhancing the regularization and can be easily applied on 2D and 3D networks.~\reviseagain{Comprehensive experimental analysis on three medical imaging datasets, \ie, skin lesion, retinal image, and liver CT datasets, demonstrated the effectiveness of our method.} Our method is general and can be widely used in other semi-supervised medical imaging problems.